Dananga/Advance-Tic-Tac-Toe/README.md

 A Game like tik-tac-toe
-but more complex and more funny than tik-tac-toe.
+but more complex and more funny than tik-tac-toe
+</br>This game also called as four in a row.

+<h3>Game Details</h3>

 * 9 columns
-* Infinite rows
+* Infinite rows (Game never end without result)
-* 4 boxes to win (cross ,vertical ,horizontal)
+* Fill 4 continues boxes to win (cross ,vertical or horizontal)
-* player can only fill box, if down box is already filled.
+* Player can only fill box, if it's down box is already filled.

 Try on : http://leeve.tk/at-cube/